GuangxingHan/QA-FewDet/README.md

 sh scripts/few_shot_finetune_coco_resnet101.sh
 ```

-## Modeling training and evaluation on PASCAL VOC
+## Model training and evaluation on PASCAL VOC

 - We evaluate our model on the three splits as [TFA](https://github.com/ucbdrive/few-shot-object-detection)
 - Similarly as MSCOCO, we have two training stages, and two training steps during meta-training.